 - University of Central Arkansas (UCA) to complete a Bachelor of Science in Addiction Studies/Treatment.
 The second two years may be completed entirely online.
-Transfer into this program requires substitution of A&P I and A&P II for completion.
-Interested students should speak with an advisor in order to ensure all classes seamlessly transfer. - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - If planning to transfer to an institution other than the ones listed above, students may visit https://acts.adhe.edu/studenttransfer.aspx to inquire about transferability of courses to any Arkansas college or university.
+Transfer into this program requires substitution of A&P I and A&P II as well as specific directed electives for completion. - University of Central Arkansas (UCA) to complete Bachelor of Science in Nutrition.
+Transfer into this program requires substitution of A&P I and A&P II as well as completion of specific directed electives.
+Interested students should speak with an advisor in order to ensure all classes seamlessly transfer. - Arkansas State University-Jonesboro to complete Bachelor of Arts in Computer Science - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - If planning to transfer to an institution other than the ones listed above, students may visit https://acts.adhe.edu/studenttransfer.aspx to inquire about transferability of courses to any Arkansas college or university.